 Nathan, an eighth-grader, claims that every time he enters a bathroom at his school, he sees students skipping class and vaping, causing the bathroom to fog up.
 A Northeast High School student stated that anyone of any age could easily purchase vapes because a lot of places do not check for the age of the buyer.

 In the Juul lawsuits 2021, only two cases reached the final settlement.
 North Carolina was the first state to reach a settlement against the vaping giant Juul Labs, Inc. in June 2021.
 The North Carolina attorney Josh Stein had said that Juul has “lit the spark and fanned the flames of a vaping epidemic among our children.”

 Juul has sought the settlement in haste to avoid a Juul ban from the FDA.
 However, it has not admitted to the allegations raised against it.
 Juul has to pay $40 million to settle the case.

 In November 2021, Arizona became the second state to reach a Juul lawsuit settlement of $14.5 million against Juul for marketing e-cigarettes to the underage.

 Arizona Attorney General Mark Brnovich informed that $12.5 million would be used for anti-addiction programs out of the settlement.
 The rest of the money would be used for consumer protection funds and the expenses for litigation.

 Latest Juul Lawsuit Settlement Updates

 Juul has also agreed, as part of the Juul lawsuits settlement, to restrict sales and marketing techniques that might appeal to teenagers.
-In this multi state settlement, Hawaii is receiving $6.8 million.
+In this multi-state Juul compensation settlement, Hawaii is receiving $6.8 million.

 BREAKING: Juul will pay $439 million to settle states’ lawsuits over its marketing to kids.